Nagzira: Museum and Interpretation Center

 Presently a small museum at Nagzira tourist complex is being used for conservation education of tourists.
 Here varieties of stuffed birds are kept in showcases.
 Some animal models, butterflies are also displayed at museum.
 Also some photographs on wildlife, pugmarks, hoot-prints, plaster casts etc. are also exhibited to educate the tourists.
 This Museum is at its infancy and needs lot of further improvements.
-Very few tourists visit the museum/ Interpretation Center.
+Very few tourists visit the museum / Interpretation Center.

 Auditorium and audio-visual materials

-Presently museum/ interpretation center is use as an auditorium to screen informative films and slides on wildlife, forests and nature.
-At present there are 8 films are lent out occasionally to other institutions like schools, colleges and other forest divisions.
+Presently the museum/ interpretation center is used as an auditorium to screen informative films and slides on wildlife, forest and nature.
+At present there are 8 films that are lent out occasionally to other institutions like schools, colleges and other forest divisions.
 At present only one 16 mm film projector, one 35 mm slide projector, one overhead projector as well as two tape recorders are available with the sanctuary.
 As there is no electricity within the sanctuary, the generator is used to operate these facilities.
 Hence there is no need to develop facilities within the sanctuary.

 Hides and machans

-At present there are 5 watch cabins and 5 watchtowers located within the sanctuary.
-This facilitates wildlife observation.
-The existing number of watch cabins/watch tower is quite inadequate and hence there is need to erect more watch cabins/ tower within the sanctuary during the plan period.
+Currently there are five watch cabins and five watchtowers located within the sanctuary.
+These facilitate wildlife observation.
+The existing number of watch cabins/watchtowers is inadequate and there is a need to erect more watch cabins/watchtowers within the sanctuary during the plan period.